jhutchings1/spdx-to-dependency-graph-action/README.md

+> **Note**
+>
+> This repository is archived.
+Please use https://github.com/advanced-security/spdx-dependency-submission-action going forward

 # SPDX to Dependency Graph Action

 This repository makes it easy to upload an SPDX SBOM to GitHub's dependency submission API.
 This lets you quickly receive Dependabot alerts for package manifests which GitHub doesn't directly support like pnpm or Paket by using existing off-the-shelf SBOM generators.